|Descriptions of Run-time Switches||Micro Focus Environment Variables|

 To use the forward slash character, enter it twice: //.
 To get help on these and other keyboard mappings, enter /m.
 See the appendix UNIX Key Usage Chart for a list of keystroke mappings.

-keys (for example, SCO Open Desktop from Version 2.0 onwards) you should
+(for example, SCO Open Desktop from Version 2.0 onwards) you should use the

 This facility is for use with COBOL only, and enables you to use a wide mode if it is supported on your terminal; for example vt100 style terminals have a 132 column mode.
 All normal methods of screen output are allowed including ANSI DISPLAY, Adis DISPLAY and the cobprintf() call.
 See the chapter Adis in your Programmer's Guide to Creating User Interfaces for details.
 Cursor addressing must be consistent with the current terminal mode.
 For example, if you ask Adis to position the cursor at column 100 while in 80 column mode, this is not successful, neither does it cause an automatic switch from normal to wide mode.
 Wide mode must be set explicitly as shown below.